prevayler/prevayler/README.txt

 ----------------------------------------------------
-Copyleft 2003 Klaus Wuestefeld
-"PREVAYLER" is a trademark by Klaus Wuestefeld.
+Copyright 2001-2009 by Klaus Wuestefeld and the Prevayler team "PREVAYLER" is a trademark of Klaus Wuestefeld.